Your shopping cart is empty

 It’s good to first check through Telstra My Account and your bills to see if what you’re looking for can be found there.

-Once we receive your request, we’ll acknowledge it within three business days.
+Once we receive your request and verify your identity, we’ll acknowledge your request within three business days.

 The request will be recorded in your account notes.